Many pay tribute to late ‘Jeopardy!’ host Alex Trebek

 “I’m so saddened that Alex Trebek has passed.
 Growing up, he made me feel like my nerdiness was valuable and I loved learning from watching jeopardy.
 It was our family’s nightly pleasure,” — TV personality and author Padma Lakshmi on Twitter.

 “Alex Trebek hosted Jeopardy for 36 years.
 What an incredible career and remarkable life.
-I’m sending love to his family and fan,” — Comedian Ellen DeGeneres on Twitter.
+I’m sending love to his family and fans.” — Comedian Ellen DeGeneres on Twitter.

 “I am overwhelmed with emotion right now and my heart goes out to the Trebek family,” — “Jeopardy!” contestant Burt Thakur on Twitter.